Robotics-BUT/BPC-PRP/src/3_navigation/text/5_imu.md

 <p><img src="../images/imu_orientatoin_int.png" alt="Integration of orientation"/></p>

-Here, `θk` and `ωk` are the angle and angular velocity at the kk-th timestep.
+Here, `θk` and `ωk` are the angle and angular velocity at the k-th time step.

 ## From Linear Acceleration to Position